Elucidation/mapf-multiagent-robot-planning/README.md

 What all goes into logistics?
 I explore this by building a simulated automated warehouse and the systems needed to consolidate orders with multiple agents.

+*A demonstration automated warehouse system may or may not be deployed live at http://warehouse.tetralark.com/*

 We first assume a spherical cow / 2D grid world layout for the warehouse, we will have N robots that can move items from load zones to stations, and then a system for tracking incoming Orders and fulfilling them with those Robots.